sarangii/sarangii.github.io/resume.md

 ---

 I am Aditya Sarangi from [Baripada](https://en.wikipedia.org/wiki/Baripada), India.
-I have worked in the non-profit space previously.
+Previously, I have worked in the non-profit space.
 I can speak in 4 human languages proficiently and 2 computer languages in the intermediate level.

 **TL;DR** I am not a cookie cutter candidate for this job.
-The skills that I have acquired through my education, curiosity and work experience would make me a tight fight for the role.
+The skills that I have acquired through education, curiosity and work experience would make me a tight fight for the role.
+I strongly relate to the philosophy of Plausible in the areas of work, growth and customer support.
 This role marries the best of both worlds I love, technology and helping humans navigate technology.
-I strongly relate to the philosophy of Plausible in the areas of work, growth and customer support.

 This is a summary of how I got here.

 1. Ordered list
 {:toc}

-## Education in Past Life
+## Education
 ### Life leading to college (till 2016)
-My parents brought me a computer when I was 6 years old.
-I played games largely.
-A new world opened up when I discovered that computers could be instructed.
+I saw a computer for the first time when I was 6 years old.
+A new world opened up when I discovered programming.

 ### Undergraduate Degree (2016-19)
 I studied Sociology at [Ravenshaw University](https://ravenshawuniversity.ac.in/).
 This built the foundation for dealing with open ended question and arguing for most suitable answer.